|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum

 The tubes are ECC85, ECH81, EF89, EABC80, EL84, EM84.
 The radio lacks a ferrite antenna for LW and MW but uses the built-in UKV-dipole for them.
 The sensitivity is 5-10 µV on SW.
 The inductance of the antenna coupling coil is 0.7 µH on SW2, 3 µH on SW1, 12.8 mH on MW and 24 mH on LW.
 I have changed electrolytic and paper capacitors, dial lamps and three of the tubes and I inserted a mains fuse.
 The selenium rectifier is replaced with silicon diodes and a 9 kHz trap across the output transformer is removed because its frequency had decreased to 8 kHz.
 The chassis has holes punched for a second IF-stage, an ambitious technician who finds suitable IF-transformers can improve the sensitivity.
 On the back is a connector for external volume control using screened cables.
 It is unusual to find names of Swedish stations on the FM-band dial but here they are.

-Blaupunkt Granada 2525 from 1959 has only one shortwave band, apart from that the circuit is the same as that of the 2626 above even if the chassis is of older design without printed circuit board.
+Blaupunkt Granada 2525 from 1959 has only one shortwave band, apart from that the circuit is almost the same as that of the 2626 above even if the chassis is of older design without printed circuit board.
 The Sonor button has no electric function, it just brings back the other two register buttons.
-The radio needed five new tubes, a number of paper capacitors and I replaced the selenium rectifier with silicon diodes.
+The radio needed five new tubes, replacement of all paper capacitors, an electrolytic capacitor and I replaced the selenium rectifier with silicon diodes.
 This radio was a gift.

 A fixed ferrite rod, switchable from the front, works mainly on MW since on LW it is just a fraction of the total inductance.
 I replaced four tubes including the magic eye which is now UM4 with voltage doubler to the heater, all paper capacitors and two small electrolytic capacitors.
 On SW there were no trimming capacitors in the tuned circuits so I installed two instead of the fixed ones and that improved both calibration and sensitivity (8 µV).
 This well-sounding radio is in mint condition and another set which was a gift sits on the spare shelf.